PK

 Interpretation of Paleolithic adhesive production: Combining experimental and paleoenvironmental information

 The use of adhesives for hafting stone tools at least 191 ka was a major technological development.
 Stone tools could be more securely attached to handles, thus improving their efficiency and practicality.
-To produce functional adhesives required forethought and planning, as w ...
+To produce functional adhesives required forethought and planning, as well ...

 Adhesives are an important yet often overlooked aspect of human tool use.
 Previous experiments have shown that compound resin/gum adhesive production by anatomically modern humans was a cognitively demanding task that required advanced use of fire, forward planning, and abstracti ...